On Writing History from Herodotus to Herodian

 Summary

-What is history, and how should it be written?
-This anthology gathers the foundational texts concerning historical writing in the ancient world.
+What is history and how should it be written?
+This important new anthology contains all the seminal texts that relate to the writing of history in the ancient world.

 Book Details